-Many Fintechs, in their efforts to focus on acquiring customers and sources of funds to meet newer loan demands tend to push the technology challenges to the back burner and end up compromising by not making the necessary changes or adopting short term work arounds.
+Many Fintechs, in their attempts to focus on attracting consumers and funding sources to satisfy newer loan needs, tend to put technical difficulties on the back burner and end up compromising by not making the required adjustments or adopting short-term workarounds.

 1) Managing Business Rules